One of the most daunting things when I first started looking for a gun was…what size bullet to get?

 Full Metal Jacket (FMJ)

 This is the most common type of bullet and consists of a soft metal core, such as lead fully encapsulated by a harder metal, such as copper.
 They are usually pointy, round, or even flat.
 Wound channels are typically small and go through a target.

 Hollow Point (HP)

 Hollow points are made to expand once they hit something.
 They are the go-to round for police officers, concealed weapon carriers, and home defense guns because of their stopping power.

 Below you can see the difference between a round nose 9mm FMJ and a hollowpoint:

 Open Tip (OTM)

 Open-tip bullets look like hollow points since they have an opening at the top, but this is more because of their manufacturing process.
 The openings are too small to expand effectively.

-Open tip bullets are sometimes also known as Open Tip Match (OTM) since they are preferred by long distance shooters.
+Open-tip bullets are sometimes also known as Open Tip Match (OTM) since they are preferred by long-distance shooters.
 The manufacturing process for open tip bullets creates a more consistent round than FMJ.
 Important when you’re shooting hundreds of yards!

 To make things more confusing, several manufacturers such as Sierra still call their open tip rounds “hollow point.”
 If it is important to you, it is best to check online or call.

-This is what you get when you combine the aerodynamics of a FMJ with the stopping power of a hollow point.
+This is what you get when you combine the aerodynamics of an FMJ with the stopping power of a hollow point.
 This is a hollow point covered with plastic to mimic the profile of an FMJ.
 They are usually used in hunting.

 Below you’ll see that the bottoms of the bullets are more streamlined.
 This design is called “boat tail” and produces less drag as the bullet flies through the air.
 HPBT is short for “hollow point boat tail.”